Debugging Code in Keykos

 DDT can place the domain is a state where it stops upon each key invocation.
 A canned command sequence will then display the message of the invocation.
 Single stepping the domain at that point allows display of the returned message.

 DDT includes a rudimentary yet general command system.
 It can invoke a directory that it was born with which might be the user’s personal directory.
-DDT provides a few general slots to keys for use that the user may wish.
+DDT provides a few separate key slots for arbitrary use by the user.

 Problems

-Domain keys are not designed to be shared.
-Few domains require use of domain keys except during creation, destruction and debugging.
-OS emulators use domain keys and typically make arrangements with DDT to share the domain key thru some ad-hoc protocol.
-Some domains invoke their own domain keys to create start keys, for example.
+Domain service keys are not designed to be shared.
+Few domains require use of domain service keys except during creation, destruction and debugging.
+OS emulators use domain service keys and typically make arrangements with DDT to share the domain service key thru some ad-hoc protocol.
+Some domains invoke their own domain serve keys to create start keys, for example.
 These uses do not conflict with the DDT’s use.
+There is an order on the DDT object to produce a synthetic domain service key that will serve most purposes of the real domain service key.

 Debugging Factory Yields